-Batabata-cha, a somewhat well known fermented Japanese tea, contains vitamin B12, and thus the black dragon, image of fierce protection, seems appropriate.
+Batabata-cha – a somewhat well known fermented Japanese tea contains vitamin B12.
+Thus, the black dragon, image of fierce protection, seems appropriate.

 Study conducted by Hiromi KITTAKA-KATSURAI, Fumlo WATANABE and Yoshihisa NAKANO through the Departments of Food and Nutrition and Health Science, Kyoto Women’s University, Kyoto, Japan, and the Department of Applied Biological Chemistry, Osaka Prefecture University, Sakai, Japan.
 J Nutr Sci Vitamnol, 50, 438-440, 2004

-The first paragraph of the following, by the same researchers, is pretty technical, but so impressive given that the operative word is, Authentic.
+The first paragraph of the following, by the same researchers, was pretty technical, so I removed all the bits written in Chem-Jargon.
+I left the So Impressive part at the end, given that the operative word is, Authentic.

 When 20 week old vitamin B(12) deficient rats, which excreted substantial amounts (about 250 mg/day) of methylmalonic acid in urine as an index of vitamin B(12) deficiency, were fed the tea drink (50 mL/day, 1 ng of vitamin B(12)) for 6 weeks, urinary methylmalonic acid excretion (169 +/- 29 mg/day) of the tea drink-supplemented 26 week old rats decreased significantly relative to that (250 +/- 32 mg/day) of the deficient rats.